-A redemption period is the legal right of any mortgage borrower in foreclosure to pay off the total debt, including the principal balance, plus certain additional costs and interest, in order to reclaim the property.
+A redemption period is the legal right of a mortgage borrower to pay off the total debt, including the principal balance, plus certain additional costs and interest (or reimburse the purchaser for the price paid at the foreclosure sale) in order to reclaim the property after the foreclosure sale.

 For most residential foreclosures in Michigan, the redemption period is six months if:

 - the property does not exceed four units, and